 Lindsay has been seen on the stage of the Lyric in the roles of Garcias in Don Quichotte and Alisa in Lucia di Lammermoor, as well as supporting roles in Der Rosenkavalier and Le nozze di Figaro.
 Additional recent roles include as Giannetta in L’elisir d’amore with Florentine Opera, and the title roles in Béatrice et Bénédict and Ariodante at the University of Wisconson-Madison.
 She debuted the role of Cherubino in Le nozze di Figaro with La Musica Lirica in Novafeltria, Italy, and made her debut with Chicago’s Haymarket Opera Company as Daphné in Charpertier’s La descente d’Orphée aux enfers.
-With Lyric Unlimited’s community-engagement program, Metzger was heard in the title role of Rossini's La Cenerentola.
+She returns to Haymarket Opera in 2019 as Mauxalinda in Lampe's The Dragon of Wantley With Lyric Unlimited’s community-engagement program, Metzger was heard in the title role of Rossini's La Cenerentola.

 Frequently performing with Chicago’s leading arts organizations, Metzger debuted with the Grant Park Music Festival as the soprano soloist in Fauré’s Requiem and with the Civic Orchestra of Chicago in a program featuring the works of Berlioz and Verdi.
 In 2019 Metzger was the vocal soloist in the world premier of Anna Karenina with the Joffrey Ballet.